 The smallest known sharks grow to around 6 - 6.8 inches in length, and can fit in the palm of one's hand.
 The largest known fish of its kind is around 8.3 inches long.

-It has a short trunk with black patches on its caudal fin.
-This species has no anal fin.
+It has a short body and black patches on its tail fin.
+Unlike many other sharks, it has no anal fin.

 Diet